TecJoJo/MyResumeSiteV2.0/README.md

 - [ ] Contact page redesign
 - [ ] Backend support for the contact page
+- [ ] Projects section redesign with smoothScroll feature(work in progress)

 # About the previous version 1.0